dmiller/clojure-clr-next/_drafts/2025-02-14-symbolic-of-what.md

 - name - has a local binding => Expr.LocalBinding
 - not local, not a type, resolves to a Var, Var is macro => throws
-- not local, not a type, resolves to a Var, Var is has `:sonst true` metadata  => Expr.Literal with Var as value
+- not local, not a type, resolves to a Var, Var is has `:const true` metadata  => Expr.Literal with Var as value
 - not local, not a type, resolves to a Var, Var is not macro, not const => Expr.Var
 - not local, not a type, does not resolve, allow-unresolved = true => Expr.UnresolvedVar
 - not local, not a type, does not resolve, allow-unresolved = false => throws